-Preparation of the 2011-2014 transportation improvement program (TIP) and amendments and attendant conformity determination of the TIP and Year 2035 Regional Transportation Plan.
+Preparation of the 2013-2016 transportation improvement program (TIP) and amendments and attendant conformity determination of the TIP and Year 2035 Regional Transportation Plan.

 A short-range transit plan for Ozaukee County was completed in 2003.
-The Milwaukee County short range transit plan was completed in 2011.
-Staff work on Kenosha, Racine and City of Waukesha short range plans was nearly completed.
+The Milwaukee County short-range transit plan was completed in 2011.
+The Racine and City of Waukesha short range plans will be completed in 2012, and the Kenosha plan in early 2013.
 Assistance was provided to Washington County in monitoring the effectiveness of commuter bus service provided under a CMAQ demonstration grant.
 Assistance was provided in the preparation of a grant application for the Milwaukee area and through the Wisconsin Employment Transportation Assistance Program.
-Workshops were conducted in each of seven counties to prepare a public transit-human services coordination plan for each county.
+A Regional workshop was conducted, and as necessary, follow up workshops were conducted in individual seven counties to prepare a public transit-human services coordination plan for each county and the Region.